A lot or a little?

-AUSSIE AND TED'S GREAT ADVENTURE's life lessons are wonderful, but the script's treacley treatment and unimaginative dialogue -- overly explanatory and clichéd -- won't work well for sophisticated older children.
+This movie's life lessons are wonderful, but the script's treacley treatment and unimaginative dialogue -- overly explanatory and clichéd -- won't work well for sophisticated older children.
 Shrill acting doesn't help, either (Kirstin Eggers, we're looking at you).
 Even Dean Cain and Beverly d'Angelo don't quite rise above the mess.
 That said, you can't fault a film too much that will likely have younger kids thinking about consequences, making good choices, and righting your wrongs.
 There are, however, plenty of other films that impart such messages with more flair.

 Talk to your kids about ...

 Top advice and articles

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.